Macedonian Ruins

 The word prayer has become a spooky religious term reserved for communication with Yahweh.
 This word comes to us from King James English.
 In other words, it was simply a common modern English word used to replace Greek and Hebrew words.

-When I say it was their common modern English, I mean they used it in a more ordinary way then we use it today.
+When I say it was their common modern English, I mean they used it more ordinarily then we use it today.
 These quotes from William Shakespeare (1564–1616) show my point:

 “Pray you now, forget and forgive.”